pachyderm/docs/content/latest/deploy-manage/manage/deploy-s3gateway-sidecar.md

 seriesPart:
 ---

-You can interact with input/output data through the S3 protocol using Pachyderm's S3-protocol-enabled pipelines.
+You can interact with input/output data through the S3 protocol using MLDM's S3-protocol-enabled pipelines.

 ## About

-Pachyderm's S3-protocol-enabled pipelines run a separate S3 gateway instance in a sidecar container within the pipeline-worker pod.
+MLDM's S3-protocol-enabled pipelines run a separate S3 gateway instance in a sidecar container within the pipeline-worker pod.
 Using this approach enables maintaining data provenance since the external code (e.g., within a Kubeflow pod) is executed in (and associated with) a MLDM job.

 When enabled, input and output repositories are exposed as S3 Buckets via the S3 gateway sidecar instance.